theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-backup.md

 {: .box-note }
-**Note:** The Xtract Server can be started as a console program for test purposes.
-See also section [Troubleshooting](./introduction/troubleshooting) and the knowledge base article [How to use target principal field](https://kb.theobald-software.com/xtract-universal/target-principal-TPN).
+**Note:** The Xtract Universal Server can be started as a console program for test purposes.
+See also section [Troubleshooting](./troubleshooting) and the knowledge base article [How to use target principal field](https://kb.theobald-software.com/xtract-universal/target-principal-TPN).

 ### Backup